seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Thou must be my ambassador to him, Thersites.

 **THERSITES**
-Who, I? why, he’ll answer nobody; he professes not
+Who, I? why, he'll answer nobody; he professes not
 answering: speaking is for beggars; he wears his
-tongue in’s arms.
+tongue in's arms.
 I will put on his presence: let
 Patroclus make demands to me, you shall see the
 pageant of Ajax.